ntewolde/local-buyer-intelligence/SETUP_GUIDE.md

 - Redis (for Celery background tasks)
 - Docker and Docker Compose (optional, for easy setup)

+## Important: PII Compliance

+This platform is designed to **never store or process PII (Personal Identifiable Information)**.
+All data collection, storage, and APIs are enforced to be PII-free.
+See the main README for details.

 ## Quick Start with Docker

 The easiest way to get started is using Docker Compose: